Learn

 What Has Not Changed

 The fundamental regulatory framework has not changed.
-Cosmetic injectable products remain prescription only medicines regulated by the TGA.
+Aesthetic treatment products remain prescription only medicines regulated by the TGA.
 They may only be prescribed and administered by registered health practitioners following a clinical assessment.
 The requirement to obtain informed consent before any procedure remains in place.
 The principles of patient safety, practitioner accountability and ethical practice that underpin the entire framework have not changed.
 The September 2025 guidelines strengthened and clarified these principles rather than replacing them.

 Why These Changes Matter for Your Choice of Clinic